Instant Pot Rice a Roni

 • Want more chicken flavor?
 A cube or two of chicken bouillon, or the instant granules, added with the chicken broth is a yummy addition.

 • To make this vegetarian, you can substitute vegetable broth.
-It’ll still taste good however it won’t taste exactly like rice a roni.
+It’ll still taste good however it won’t taste exactly like classic rice-a-roni.

 • Is your rice too wet when you first open the lid?
 Fluff the rice with a fork then let it rest for a few minutes before serving.